top of page

 “I think it’s still attached,” he said, running his thumb under the water in the sink.
 I settled on the cleanest looking tea towel off the stove and handed it to him.
 He wrapped it around his hand, guarding the sight from my squeamish eyes.

 He peered glumly into the towel.
 "This is gonna need surgery."
-It was an especially grim assessment coming from the same guy who once put a nail right clean through his thumb while installing crown moulding, pulled it out, taped up his thumb and carried on working.
-That’s when I knew it was time to call an ambulance.
+It was an especially sober assessment coming from the same guy who once put a nail right clean through his thumb while installing crown moulding, pulled it out, taped up his thumb and carried on working.
+So I dialed 911.

-While Dan was bleeding toonie-sized drops on the floor, I was going through phone screening with 911 for COVID-19.
+While Dan was bleeding toonie-sized drops on the floor, I was on the phone with an ambulance dispatcher, going through screening for COVID.

 "No, he doesn't have a new or worsening cough."